 Prerequisites

-- A Mixpeek account (sign up at mixpeek.com/start)
+- A Mixpeek account and API key (obtain one at mixpeek.com/start)

 -H "Content-Type: application/json" \